 Click on the books and a pop-up will display the book information and offer the opportunity to view the entire library on Library Thing (no account is needed to view the collection).
 Click on the link for member called “prpresourceguide.”

-MORE INFO: Books come in many different formats.
+MORE INFO: Books come in many different formats and in some cases, languages.
 Use the information for the items here and check with your public or university / college library.
 E-books, large print, and other formats could be available to patrons.

 Thanks to our many members of the Womens March Chicago Facebook page for their many suggestions!